 Continuing with the scenario, you want to get in the market or your already are in the market and you want to accumulate more precious metals.

-But, you look at the chart and the price has gone straight up over the last several months, this is a sign of a correction happening at anytime.
-It's lookin' like the price should correct itself sometime in the near future.
+But, you look at the chart and the price has gone straight up over the last several months, the charts are lookin' like the price should correct itself sometime in the near future.